The CTO’s Guide From Pilot Chaos to an AI Operating System

 One action this week

-Ask every team lead for their active AI use cases, agent touchpoints, owner, data source, and success metric.
+Ask every team lead for their active AI use cases, agent touchpoints, owner, data source, risk boundary, and success metric.
 The gaps in that list are the operating system telling you where to start.